aws-samples/amazon-security-lake-ocsf-validation/validate_1.0.0-rc.2/README.md

 ## Checksum <a name="Checksum"></a>

 To ensure the soundness of the download, you may choose run a checksum against the files in this repository.
+You can verify the integrity of the validate.py by ensuring the shasum matches the following:

-You can verify the integrity of the validate.py by ensuring the shasum matches: cf67afaf295e74651f7de803fc96ee1cab3e5502a9896ceb835aabbf4e14af88
+	cf67afaf295e74651f7de803fc96ee1cab3e5502a9896ceb835aabbf4e14af88

 ### Official Resources
 - [Amazon Security Lake Overview](https://aws.amazon.com/security-lake/)